 The report is based on data collected into the 2006 – 2010 CTPP data set, the most recent complete analysis of the national transportation data collected by the U. S. Census Bureau.
 Comparative information is also provided from the 1990 and 2000 Journey to Work data sets.
 Updated in 2016.

-The Neighborhood profile includes a three page summary for each of Cambridge's thirteen neighborhoods as well as a summary of the City's population.
-There is also a series of twelve comparison tables, allowing easy comparison of information from the 1980, 1990, and 2000 Decennial Census both within and across neighborhoods.
-Each comparison table also includes information from either the 2010 Decennial Census or 2010-14 American Community Survey, depending on the topic.
-Periodic updates are planned to incorporate more current information from the American Community Survey.
-The 2004 version of the profile included additional topic tables and can be found here.
+The 2019 Neighborhood Profile includes a three page summary for each of Cambridge's thirteen neighborhoods, as well as a summary of the City's population.
+Also included is a series of eleven data tables, allowing easy comparison of 1980, 1990, and 2000 Decennial Census results with the 2013 - 2017 American Community Survey, The Download the 2004 version of the Profile for additional topical tables.

-- Cambridge Demographic Update - Reviews 2011 - 2015 ACS, 2010 Census, and School Department data, emphasizing the diversity of the population of Cambridge.
-Also information on household makeup, education, income distribution, poverty, and market rate rental costs - June 2017
+- Cambridge Demographic Update - Reviews 2012 - 2016 ACS, 2010 Census, School Department and other data, emphasizing the diversity of the population of Cambridge.
+Also information on household makeup, education, income distribution, poverty, and market rate rental costs - June 2018

 - City Employee Brownbag - Emphasizes the diversity of the population of Cambridge.
 Also information on household makeup, migration, education, income distribution, poverty, and market rate rental costs - May 2016

 - American Community Survey and Cambridge Demographic Update - April 2009. reviews strengths, weaknesses, and issues associated with use of American Community Survey data from the Census Bureau.